-If you have met your soul mate in Germany, you would probably want to get married.
-You can do so even if you are not a German citizen.
-In fact, marriage formalities are quite simple, but you are advised to inquire beforehand with your home country's embassy or consulate in Germany if you have already settled there.
-If not, you can still inquire with German authorities in your home country.
+You can get married in Germany even if you aren't a German citizen.
+In fact, marriage formalities are quite simple, but you are advised to enquire beforehand with your home country's embassy or consulate in Germany if you have already settled there.
+If not, you can still enquire with German authorities in your home country.

 Specific documentation may be required, varying according to your home country or nationality.